-2) Physiotherapist.
+- 2) Physiotherapist.
 Each ATP Challenger Tour tournament must provide an English-speaking Physiotherapist(s) as shown below.
-All Physiotherapy treatments are provided to players free of charge.

-a) Challenger 125 and 175 events

-- i) Two (2) Physiotherapists designated and paid for by ATP. - ii) The tournament may apply to have a local physiotherapist in lieu of the 2nd ATP Physiotherapist.
+All Physiotherapy treatments are provided to players free of charge. - a) Challenger 125 and 175 events - i) Two (2) Physiotherapists designated and paid for by ATP. - ii) The tournament may apply to have a local physiotherapist in lieu of the 2nd ATP Physiotherapist.
 If approved, the local physiotherapist would work Saturday through Thursday.
-All fees and expenses for the local Physiotherapist will be paid by the tournament.

-b) Challenger 100 events

-- i) One (1) Physiotherapist designated and all fees/expenses paid by ATP. - ii) One (1) Physiotherapist nominated by the tournament and approved by ATP.
-This Physiotherapist is to be scheduled to work Saturday through Thursday with all fees/expenses paid by the tournament.

-c) Challenger 50 and 75 events
+All fees and expenses for the local Physiotherapist will be paid by the tournament. - b) Challenger 100 events - i) One (1) Physiotherapist designated and all fees/expenses paid by ATP. - ii) One (1) Physiotherapist nominated by the tournament and approved by ATP.
+This Physiotherapist is to be scheduled to work Saturday through Thursday with all fees/expenses paid by the tournament. - c) Challenger 50 and 75 events - Two (2) Physiotherapists designated by the tournament and approved by ATP. - ii) The tournament is responsible for all fees and expenses. - iii) One Physiotherapist to work Saturday through Thursday and one physiotherapist to work Sunday through Sunday.

-- Two (2) Physiotherapists designated by the tournament and approved by ATP. - ii) The tournament is responsible for all fees and expenses. - iii) One Physiotherapist to work Saturday through Thursday and one physiotherapist to work Sunday through Sunday. - d) Education module.
-All non-ATP Physiotherapists must have successfully completed the ATP Medical Services education online program prior to working at ATP Challengers. - Massage Therapist.
-One (1) Massage Therapist must be provided at each Challenger. - At Challenger 50 and 75 events, the second Physiotheraplist may work as the Massage Therapist. - a) For Challenger 125 and 175 events, the service shall be provided to the players, while remaining in the event, free of charge. - b) For all other Challenger Tour events, a fee may be charged with a recommended maximum fee of \$25/€25 for a 30-minute massage.
+- d) Education module.
+All non-ATP Physiotherapists must have successfully completed the ATP Medical Services education online program prior to working at ATP Challengers. - 3) Massage Therapist.
+A minimum of one (1) Massage Therapist must be provided at each Challenger.
+Please refer to the Standards and Best Practices section on ATP Tournament Centre. - At Challenger 50 and 75 events, the second Physiotheraplist may work as the Massage Therapist. - a) For Challenger 125 and 175 events, the service shall be provided to the players, while remaining in the event, free of charge. - b) For all other Challenger Tour events, a fee may be charged with a recommended maximum fee of \$25/€25 for a 30-minute massage.